nacedob/Hardware-Adapted-Quantum-Machine-Learning/README.md

 ## Example

-For instance, for a MultiQNN:
+For instance, create a PulsedQNN using brisbane hardware and the novel pulsed encoding: TODO (el codigo de abajo es a modificar tambien)

 ```python
 import unittest